 http://tank.nationalreview.com/post/?q=ZDJjNDEwYmU4ODU2YjllZDEzYmZkYWZmNzg3YjlkNTc=

-Marine-run course preps Iraqis for the real fight:
+And in Marine-run course preps Iraqis for the real fight:

 http://www.estripes.com/article.asp?section=104&article=46095